-I am so happy that you are all enjoying Penelope's Route and finding it "fun and enjoyable"!
+I am so happy that you are all enjoying the English version of Penelope's Route and finding it "fun and enjoyable"!
 Thank you for such kind reviews on Troubador and Amazon.
 It has also featured in the Irish Field and Horse& Hound.

 If you enjoy cultural history, armchair travel or a smattering of Irish wit, you will not be disappointed by this account of a courageous adventure on horseback through Andalusia.